Comprehensive Guide To Travel Bullet Journal

 Pack Your Supplies

-Pack smart, make sure your stationery doesn’t take more than one medium sized pencil case.
+Pack smart, and make sure your stationery doesn’t take more than one medium-sized pencil case.

-A few tricks about packing your stickers and washi tapes.
-Cut down your stickers into smaller ones and put them into a small zip lock bag, that way you can keep them in your pencil case or maybe on the back of your journal.
+Here are a few tricks about packing your stickers and washi tapes.
+Cut down your stickers into smaller ones and put them into a small zip lock bag; that way you can keep them in your pencil case or maybe on the back of your journal.

 With washi tape – wrap some washi around a popsicle stick or something like that.
 That way you only take as much washi as you need, plus it’s in flat form, so it’ll be easy to carry it around in a pencil case.